One of the most significant considerations with any pet is the price tag.

 Not only do you need to consider how much it would cost to get the pet itself, but also to get them set up with everything they need, plus continuous purchases such as food, vet bills, toys, etc.

 With dogs, there can be considerable variation in costs depending on which breed you want.
-As a designer dog, you might be expecting that a puggle will fetch a high price.
+As a designer dog, you might expect that a puggle will fetch a high price.

 However, you may be interested to know that puggles tend to cost less than other designer breeds (though that’s not to say they’re particularly cheap, either).